dmbarbour/glas/docs/GlasProg.md

 * `(%lang Version P)` - Language declaration for P. Declarations should be idempotent, so this does nothing if the language version doesn't change.
 However, in the general case it may result in support for different primitives and distinct interpretations of existing primitives in P. Version may be encoded as a dict.

 Metaprogramming:
+* `(%eval Localization)` - pops AST representation from data stack, links it via the given Localization, performs further expansions as needed, then runs the AST as a program.
+In most contexts, AST must be statically computed, i.e. implicit '%an.eval.static'.

-* `(%macro Template)` - Template is an AST that locally contains special '%macro.\*' elements for rewriting.
-In this context, 'locally' restricts rewriting across definition boundaries, i.e. no 'free' macro variables.
-Macros are applied as a user-defined constructor in programs, selectors, annotations, and other AST types.
+* `(%macro Template)` - Template is an AST that contain special '%macro.\*' elements for rewriting.
+To simplify implementation and user comprehension, the compiler may enforce locality by rejecting '%macro.\*' elements outside '%macro' within the same definition, i.e. no 'free' macro variables.
+Macros should be supported for all ASTs used in expressing programs.
 * `(%macro.arg K)` - is substituted by the Kth AST argument to the constructor.
 This includes K=0 referring to the constructor, the macro definition, thus supporting anonymous recursion.
 * `%macro.argc` - is substituted by the count of AST arguments after arg 0.
-* `(%macro.eval Localization ASTBuilder)` - after macro substitions, ASTBuilder should represent a 0--1 arity program that returns an AST value (see namespace types).
-This AST is linked based on Localization, replaces the eval constructor, then receives another round of macro substitutions.
+* `(%macro.eval Localization ASTBuilder)` - first perform macro expansion for Localization and ASTBuilder.
+ASTBuilder must represent a 0--1 program returning an AST representation.
+We link via Localization, substitute the linked AST, then perform a second round of macro expansion.

 ### Annotations